Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - For each callable reference candidate, we perform the following steps:
   - We build its type constraints and add them to the constraint system of the expression the callable reference is used in;
   - A callable reference is deemed applicable if the constraint system is sound;
-- For all applicable candidates, the resolution sets are built according to the same rules [as building OCS for regular calls][Building the overload candidate set (OCS)];
+- For all applicable candidates, the resolution sets are built according to the same rules [as building OCS for regular calls][Building the overload candidate set];
 - If the highest priority set contains more than one callable, this is an overload ambiguity and should be reported as a compile-time error.
 - Otherwise, the single callable in the set is chosen as the result of the resolution process.